Login or register Large RSS Icon

 Variables

 • variables (table) - A table containing string-to-string key-value pairs containing variables to be substituted by build rules in rockspecs.
 LuaRocks provides a general facility for build back-ends in which they can substitute the entries of this table in strings containing references written $(LIKE_THIS).
 Some standard variables are expected by the included back-ends.
 For example, the "make" back-end expects the LIBFLAG to contain the flag to be passed to the C compiler to instruct it to build a shared library.
-So, in Linux systems, the variables["LIBFLAG"] = "-shared".
-LuaRocks also adds entries to this table according to the rock being compiled, to make values available to the build back-end.
-These are:
+So, in Linux systems, variables["LIBFLAG"] = "-shared".

 • PREFIX - The installation prefix of the rock (absolute path inside the rocks tree).
 Example: "/home/hisham/.luarocks/5.1/foo/1.0-1/"